 CONDITION: African Horse Sickness

-· African horse sickness (AHS) is an infectious, non-contagious, arthropod-borne, peracute to subacute, often fatal disease of Equidae characterized by respiratory distress or cardiovascular failure
+- African horse sickness virus: genus Orbivirus, family Reoviridae (closely related to bluetongue virus), an infectious, non-contagious, arthropod-borne, peracute to subacute, often fatal disease of Equidae characterized by respiratory distress and/or cardiovascular failure

-· Endemic in Africa; occasional epizootics occur in the Mediterranean, Spain, India, and Middle East; not found in the US (OIE List A infectious disease)
+- Endemic in Africa, the Middle East, India, and Spain; not found in the US

 TYPICAL CLINICAL FINDINGS:

 - Pulmonary (peracute) form: most common; short duration fever followed by acute onset severe respiratory distress, rapid death (within a few hours) from pulmonary edema; 3-5 day incubation period

 - Cardiac (subacute) form: recurrent fever lasting 3-6 days, then as the fever subsides, subcutaneous and interfascial (cardiogenic) edema develops; mortality as high as 50%, with death due to cardiac failure and pulmonary edema; 7-14 day incubation

 - Cardiopulmonary (mixed) form: Mixture of the cardiac and pulmonary form, most of the fatal cases of AHS can be considered of this form; initial mild pulmonary signs followed by characteristic swelling of the head and death due to cardiac failure, or cardiac form followed by marked dyspnea; 5-7 day incubation; death in 3-6 days